|

 Your healthcare provider should show you how to use BYDUREON BCISE before you use it for the first time.

-BYDUREON BCISE is injected under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
+- Inject BYDUREON BCISE under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
 Do not inject BYDUREON BCISE into a muscle (intramuscularly) or vein (intravenously).

 Use BYDUREON BCISE 1 time each week on the same day each week at any time of the day.